 From this point, let us ask what a Christian approach to gay and lesbian people would look?
 First, it must be loving, and also just.
 Latin American culture, for example, with its emphasis on machismo, can be particularly harsh on homosexual men.
 In fact, many rapes against males are inflicted by “straight” men, who use sexual violence in order to demonstrate their own virility.
 This is also a common story in the prison system; and it has been demonstrated that the majority of sexual predation in the United States military is carried out by men against men.
-The church needs to expose and stand firm against all such unwanted violence, particularly since many Christians view prison rape as just and acceptable.
+The church needs to expose and stand firm against all such unwanted violence, particularly since many Christians view prison rape as just deserts for people who are criminals anyway.
 There are many other issues where the church should seek justice for all people regardless of their sexual orientation, for example, in housing and labor rights.

 But more importantly, the church also needs to point to the cross of Christ as the solution to all our spiritual issues.
 Our basic spiritual issue is that God’s judgment is about to fall on sinners.
 Sexual sin, be it heterosexual or homosexual, along with the list of sins Paul mentions in Romans (e.g. gossips, slanderers, insolent, arrogant, vv.
 29-30) and in 1 Corinthians 6:9-10 (e.g. greedy, drunkards) require one and the same solution.